 Cell Phones for All Grades 6-12 Cell phones will not be available during the instructional day.
-If a message needs to be relayed to a student in an emergency situation you may call the MS/HS office and the message will be delivered.
+If a message needs to be relayed to a student in an emergency situation, you may call the MS/HS office and the message will be delivered.
 If a simple message via text or voice mail needs to be left for a student they will have access to the phones at the end of the day.

 In order to make this as fair and simple as possible we will employee a system known as the Yondr bag which will allow cell phones or other personal communication devices to be TURNED OFF and placed in a protective bag that has a magnetic lock that can only be opened with an unlocking station which will be available at the end of the instructional day.
-Research has overwhelming proven that this method of eliminating the distractions of phones for students has lead to improved achievement and reductions in bullying and disciplinary consequences.
-Each morning, or when a student arrives to school, cell phones or any other electronic communication device will be placed in a students assigned bag and locked.
+Research has overwhelmingly proven that this method of eliminating the distractions of phones for students has led to improved achievement and reductions in bullying and disciplinary consequences.
+Each morning, or when a student arrives to school, cell phones or any other electronic communication device will be placed in the student's assigned bag and locked.
 The student keeps the locked device either on them or locked in a locker throughout the instructional day.
-At the pouches and retrieve their phones before leaving school for the day.
-The pouches are to be left at school and willful destruction will result in discipline and replacement cost of the Yondr bag.
+At the end of the day students may unlock their pouches and retrieve their phones before leaving school for the day.
+The pouches are to be left at school.
+Willful destruction will result in disciplinary action and replacement cost of the Yondr bag.